JustinMShea/phoenixdown/README.md

 # huskydown

-This project was inspired by the [thesisdown](https://github.com/ismayc/thesisdown) package and uses the [University of Washington Thesis class](http://staff.washington.edu/fox/tex/) to produce PDFs formatted ready for submission.
+This project was inspired by the [thesisdown](https://github.com/ismayc/thesisdown) package.
+It uses the [University of Washington Thesis class](http://staff.washington.edu/fox/tex/) to convert R Markdown files into a PDF formatted ready for submission.

 Currently, the PDF and gitbook versions are fully-functional.
 The word and epub versions are developmental, have no templates behind them, and are essentially calls to the appropriate functions in bookdown.

-If you are new to working with `bookdown` and `rmarkdown`, please read over the documentation available in the `gitbook` template at https://thesisdown.netlify.com/.
-This is also available below at http://ismayc.github.io/thesisdown_book.
+If you are new to working with `bookdown` and `rmarkdown`, please read over the documentation available in the [`gitbook` templat]e](https://thesisdown.netlify.com/) and the [bookdown book](https://bookdown.org/yihui/bookdown/).

 Under the hood, the [University of Washington Thesis LaTeX template](https://github.com/UWIT-IAM/UWThesis) is used to ensure that documents conform precisely to submission standards.
 At the same time, composition and formatting can be done using lightweight [markdown](http://rmarkdown.rstudio.com/authoring_basics.html) syntax, and **R** code and its output can be seamlessly included using [rmarkdown](http://rmarkdown.rstudio.com).